 Uses for Casein-Based Products

 Currently, a USDA research team from the American Chemical Society in Philadelphia is researching milk protein-based food packaging.
-Thanks to casein’s excellent film-forming and coating properties, this milk protein offers molecular flexibility that helps with emulsifying and stabilizing plastics formulations, and the team hopes to take advantage of these abilities to create food film.
-Though early attempts didn’t provide an effective moisture barrier, current iterations utilize a chemical reaction between casein, glycerol and citrus pectin to make biopolymers with structural soundness that protect food from oxygen, light and some humidity.
+This milk protein, called casein, has excellent film-forming and coating properties that offer molecular flexibility that helps with emulsifying and stabilizing plastics formulations, and the team hopes to take advantage of these abilities to create food film.
+Though early attempts didn’t provide an effective moisture barrier, current iterations utilize a casein plastic reaction and chemical reaction with glycerol and citrus pectin to make biopolymers with structural soundness that protect food from oxygen, light and some humidity.

 This innovation means we may end up seeing casein used to wrap single-serve products like string cheese and to make dissolvable packets for things like condiments, which has the potential to make modern life more sustainable by minimizing waste.
 And while scientists have pondered infusing these biopolymers with vitamins and nutrients to help boost the nutritional value of the foods they wrap, casein is used already in lots of food and technical products for a variety of other reasons we explore below.

 Edible Casein Products

 One of the most popular uses for casein in 2021 is in making protein powders, nutritional supplements and pharmaceutical tablets.
 This milk-based material is also extensively used to stabilize processed foods.
 For example, meat processors often use casein to improve texture and boost nutritional levels, while cheesemakers utilize the casein protein to bind fat and water while facilitating matrix formation.
 Known for its ability to thicken liquids, casein also adds texture and stabilizes ice cream as well as fat in whipped toppings.